Universality in one-dimensional hierarchical coalescence processes: Introduction

 We want to stress here the crucial ideas behind the proof of our limit theorem.
 The first step goes as follows.
-Inspired by the form of the limiting distribution found by the physicists one uses the theory of complete monotone functions and Laplace transform, to show that for each $n$ there exists a nonnegative Radon measure $t^{(n)}$ on $(0,\infty)$ such that the Laplace transform for the $n^{th}$-epoch, $g^{(n)}$, can be written as
+Inspired by the form of the limiting distribution found by the physicists, one uses the theory of complete monotone functions and Laplace transform, to show that for each $n$ there exists a~nonnegative Radon measure $t^{(n)}$ on $(0,\infty)$ such that the Laplace transform for the $n$th epoch, $g^{(n)}$, can be written as

-Then one observes that the Laplace transforms $\{g^{(n)}\}_{n\ge 1}$ must satisfy a non--linear and highly non trivial recursive system of identities which, thanks to step one, translate into recursive identities for the measures $t^{(n)}$.
-In turn the latter can be solved to express the measure $t^{(n)}$ in terms of $t^{(1)}$ in a simple form.
-Finally, the explicit form of $t^{(n)}$ allows us to pass to the limit $n\to \infty$ in the recursive identities and prove the main result.
+Then one observes that the Laplace transforms $\{g^{(n)}\}_{n\ge 1}$ must satisfy a~nonlinear and highly nontrivial recursive system of identities which, thanks to step one, translate into recursive identities for the measures $t^{(n)}$.
+In turn the latter can be solved to express the measure $t^{(n)}$ in terms of $t^{(1)}$ in a~simple form.
+Finally, the explicit form of $t^{(n)}$ allows us to pass to the limit $n\to\infty$ in the recursive identities and prove the main result.

-Coalescence processes (also called coagulation or aggregation processes) and their time--reversed analog given by fragmentation processes have also been recently much studied in the mathematical literature with different motivations and from different points of view (see e.g \cite{A}, \cite{Be} and references therein).
-Most of the mathematical research focused on models with a certain \emph{mean--field} character (\ie the spatial position of the coalescing objects does not play any role) with some exceptions (see e.g \cite{Be2}).
-Although our model shows indeed a mean--field nature (see e.g. Remark \ref{mean field}) due to the fact that the domain wall process $\xi$ is renewal or exchangeable at any future time $t$ if it was so at time $t=0$, we have been able to explore some dynamical aspects of the HCP for which the geometrical alignment of the domains is relevant (see Section \ref{fondamenta}).
+Coalescence processes (also called coagulation or aggregation processes) and their time-reversed analog given by fragmentation processes have also been recently much studied in the mathematical literature with different motivations and from different points of view (see, e.g.,~\cite{A,Be} and references therein).
+Most of the mathematical research focused on models with a certain \textit{mean-field} character (i.e., the spatial position of the coalescing objects does not play any role) with some exceptions (see, e.g.,~\cite{Be2} and~\cite{LS}).
+Although our model shows indeed a mean-field nature (see, e.g., Remark \ref{meanfield}) due to the fact that the domain wall process $\xi$ is a renewal process or exchangeable at any future time $t$ if it was so at time $t=0$, we have been able to explore some dynamical aspects of the HCP for which the geometrical alignment of the domains is relevant (see Section \ref{fondamenta}).